-“We just thought this was a fun way to celebrate our favorite holiday in New Orleans,” said Blake.
-“If you get all ten, it’s a great collection, and it’s a unique souvenir by which to remember carnival 2017.”
+“We just thought this was a fun way to celebrate our favorite holiday in New Orleans,” says Phillip.
+“If you get all ten, it’s a great collection, and it’s a unique souvenir by which to remember Carnival.”

 - 2 ounces Legendre Ojen

 - ½ ounce orgeat or Simple Syrup (see note)

 - 7 dashes Peychaud's Bitters